Yahoo says Verizon buyout delayed but still on

 That seems like good news for Yahoo and Mayer, who is, after all, still running a business.
 Surprisingly, Yahoo's fourth-quarter earnings were better than expected, with shares rising slightly in late trading after the company reported sales and profit that beat analysts' estimates.

 The bigger problem is that Yahoo continues to court controversy.
-Already reeling from news about two hacks and its handling of email surveillance, reports on Monday say the company is now reportedly being investigated by the SEC over allegations it was slow in telling its investors about the hacks.
+Already reeling from news about two hacks and its handling of email surveillance, the company is now reportedly being investigated by the Securities and Exchange Commission over allegations it was slow to tell its investors about the hacks.
 Even before rumors of the SEC review, Verizon was reportedly having second thoughts about its acquisition.

 Which is why Mayer shifted attention to Yahoo's products, like email and fantasy sports, and the business that goes with it.
-That is, serving up ads against those products.
+That is, showing ads along with those products.

 "I'm very pleased with our Q4 results and incredibly proud of the team's execution on our 2016 strategic plan, particularly given the uniquely eventful past year for Yahoo," Mayer said in the statement.
 Yahoo added that it "is working expeditiously to close the transaction as soon as practicable in Q2."